Best First Foods for Baby (purees & baby-led weaning)

 - For Baby-Led Weaning: Cut a banana in half, and then gently cut about 2 inches from the stem around the banana.
 Peel the top off, but leave the banana attached, thus giving baby a handle to hold onto.
 Hand baby the stem part of the banana for them to hold onto while they eat the banana.

-Squash for Baby
+Butternut Squash for Baby

-- For Puree: Place cubed squash (any variety) in a steamer basket and steam for 10-12 minutes or until tender when pricked with a fork.
+- For Puree: Place 2 cups of cubed squash (any variety) in a steamer basket and steam for 10-12 minutes or until tender when pricked with a fork.
 Transfer to a blender and puree for 1-2 minutes on high, adding in liquid (water, breastmilk or formula) in 1/4 cup increments until smooth.
 You can use frozen or pre-cut squash to make your life a little easier.

 Green Beans for Baby